Nebraska Sports Betting: Is It Legal and Where Can You Bet in 2026?

 Can I bet on sports online in Nebraska?

-No. Nebraska online sports betting is not currently legal.
+No. Online sports betting in Nebraska is not currently legal.
 No licensed online sportsbook apps or internet-based sports wagering platforms are authorized to operate in Nebraska.
 Mobile wagering is explicitly prohibited under Nebraska law and Nebraska Racing and Gaming Commission regulations.
 This could change if a 2026 ballot measure or legislative bill succeeds.

 Will Nebraska legalize online sports betting in 2026?